7 Types of Learning Styles: What You Need to Know

 These students possess strong reading and writing skills and prefer engaging with information through text.
 They find great value in written texts, lecture notes, textbooks, and handouts.

-To optimize their learning, reading/writing learners can employ various techniques.
-They can actively annotate and underline important points while reading, which helps them engage with the material more deeply and reinforce their understanding.
+Reading/writing learners can employ various techniques to optimize their learning.
+They can actively annotate and underline important points while reading, which helps them engage with the material more deeply and reinforces their understanding.

 Taking comprehensive notes during lectures and organizing them in a structured manner assists in synthesizing information and retaining key concepts.
 Additionally, reading/writing learners can benefit from creating flashcards or writing summaries of their learned material to further reinforce their knowledge.